Vipuldalal26/cses/java/D2_Processes_vs_threads.md

 📘 Complete Curriculum: _Processes vs Threads (and surrounding concepts) for a Software Engineer_
 -------------------------------------------------------------------------------------------------

-I’ll teach you each topic like a teacher would, one at a time — with diagrams and examples that match your work.

 ### **Module 1 — The Foundation**